Treadmill Buying Guide

-Motorized treadmills: Horsepower, specifically continuous horsepower, is the most important aspect of any piece of motorized exercise equipment.
-A continuous horsepower rating of 1.5 to 2.5 is probably sufficient for most people's home fitness routines.
-However, if you plan to do a lot of running, you may want to go with a little bit more.
+Horsepower, specifically continuous horsepower (CHP), is the most important aspect of any piece of motorized exercise equipment.
+A continuous horsepower rating of 1.5 to 2.5 is sufficient for a walker’s home fitness routines.
+If you plan to do a lot of running, you will want a minimum of 2.5 CHP.
 A DC electric motor will run quieter than an AC motor; this is especially important if you like to watch TV while exercising.

-Folding treadmills: If you want to save space but still workout on a motorized home gym machine, get a folding treadmill.
+If you want to save space but still workout on a motorized home gym machine, get a folding treadmill.
 After each workout, you can fold the platform up so the whole machine stands vertical, occupying less space.
-You’ll want to know if the exercise equipment uses hydraulic cylinders to make folding easier.
+You’ll want to know if it uses hydraulic cylinders to make folding easier.
 If not, folding the treadmill each day might become the biggest part of your workout.
 Think about whether or not you will be moving the treadmill around much after you fold it up.
-Supposing you plan on pushing it into the corner or storing it in a closet, something with a good set of sturdy wheels -- preferably wheels that don’t make contact with the floor until the treadmill is folded -- would be a must.
+If you plan on pushing it into the corner or storing it in a closet, something with a good set of sturdy wheels — preferably wheels that don’t make contact with the floor until the treadmill is folded — would be a must.

-A stable running platform and good motor are a must for the jogger who trains on a treadmill.
-Choose a treadmill with at least 2.25 continuous horsepower.
+- A stable running platform and good motor are a must for the jogger who trains on a treadmill.
+Runners will want to choose a treadmill with at least 2.25 continuous horsepower, which may be notated as “2.5 CHP” in the product description.
 If you select a folding treadmill, make sure it is heavy and durable.

-A pulse meter can be a valuable tool to help you monitor your progress.
+A heart rate monitor can be a valuable tool to help you measure your progress.
 Grip pulse monitors on the treadmill frame are the easiest to use since you don’t have to worry about any wires getting in the way.

 Note how high an incline you can set.
 An inclining belt adds resistance to the workout, which helps you build and maintain muscle tone.